paths-erc/moveit/README.md

 ## Future development
 Other elements can be added to the calculation of the cost, such as the slope analysis and the presence of objective difficulties in the itinerary, such as water streams.
-These ‘penalities’ might be weighted as positive costs, while the presence of bridges might be considered as a negative cost.
-Obstacles and facilities might be added by a variety of sources, such as historical carthografy or literary and archaeological sources.
+These ‘penalties’ might be weighted as positive costs, while the presence of bridges might be considered as a negative cost.
+Obstacles and facilities might be added by a variety of sources, such as historical cartography or literary and archaeological sources.

 Finally, some development will be done in the next weeks towards a higher degree of abstraction of the entire application, making it possible to use it with another road-graph.
-Some work is being done in documenting the graph production steps, in order to facilitate the resuse of this code for other contextes.
+Some work is being done in documenting the graph production steps, in order to facilitate the reuse of this code for totally different contexts.

 ## Zenodo
 MO(v)EIT is available on Zenodo